theevo/ChineseCompatibilitiesWithAges/DiscoveryTree.md

             - Ox: -4, 8
             - Dragon: -7, 5
             - Snake: 4, -8
-- ❌🪲 Bug: Someone with birthday 1/23/1974 on 1/23/2024 should be age 50.
+- ✅ Bug: Someone with birthday 1/23/1974 on 1/23/2024 should be age 50.
 Similar test on my birthday works.
-    - Inject "today" as not `Date()` but with current date without the exact time.
+    - ~~Inject "today" as not `Date()` but with current date without the exact time.~~
+    - ✅ given birthday of 1/23/1974 when it's 1/23/2024 midnight in Tokyo that age is 49 not 50
 - Show ages of every nearest neighbor
     - Can we not depend on Foundation in ChineseCompatibilitiesWithAges?
     - What happens when age is fuzzy?
 Today is near Chinese new year?